 Does pre-approval for a credit card lower your credit score?

-Whether you get a pre-approval offer or fill out a form for pre-approval, your credit score is usually not affected.
-This is because pre-approval uses what’s known as a soft inquiry on your credit report, meaning the credit card issuer is checking your credit history, but will not complete a hard inquiry until you formally apply for credit.
-Soft inquiries don’t affect your credit score.
+Whether you get a pre-approval offer or fill out a form for pre-approval, your credit score is usually not affected since pre-approval uses what’s known as a soft inquiry, which doesn’t affect your credit score.
+This means the card issuer checks your credit history but doesn’t complete a hard inquiry until you formally apply.

 Was this article helpful?